Akshaj-sys/Akshaj-sys/README.md

 [Brief Introduction - Remove this afterwards]

-I am a recent graduate with a profound interest in technology and a dedication to solving complex problems.
+I am an information science and engineering student with a strong interest in cybersecurity.
+I am particularly drawn to blue team operations and constantly exploring the tools, techniques and best practices in SOC environments.
+With a curious mindset and growing technical interest, I am actively preparing for a future in cybersecurity industry

 ## Objective
 [Provide Objective - Remove this afterwards]]

-My journey in computer science has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 2 Analyst.
+As a information science and engineering student with a focused interest in cybersecurity, I’m currently building the knowledge and skills necessary to thrive in a Security Operations Center (SOC) environment.
+My goal is to become a Tier 2 SOC Analyst, where I can apply my problem-solving abilities to monitor threats, analyze incidents, and help safeguard the digital infrastructure.

 ## Skills
 [Provide skills and associated project.
 Make sure to hyperlink the project - Remove this afterwards]]